Tōshirō Hitsugaya: Manga and anime

 Hitsugaya lived with his grandmother and with Momo Hinamori, whom he considers a very close friend.
 Hitsugaya excelled in the Soul Reaper academy, becoming the youngest captain in the history of Soul Society with command over Squad 10.
 Introduced to the Gotei 13, Hitsugaya suspected Squad 3 captain Gin Ichimaru of foul play as the circumstances surrounding the coming execution of Rukia Kuchiki become more complicated.
-When Hinamori is manipulated into thinking that Hitsugaya killed Sōsuke Aizen, Hitsugaya attacks Gin on the notion that he tricked her.
+When Hinamori is manipulated into thinking that Hitsugaya killed Sousuke Aizen, Hitsugaya attacks Gin on the notion that he tricked her.
 The fight is interrupted when Hitsugaya incapacitates Hinamori, only to be intercepted by his lieutenant Rangiku Matsumoto.
 Seeing how destructive Rukia's execution is becoming, Hitsugaya tries to stop it by appealing to the Chamber 46, only to discover all members were killed by Aizen, who faked his death.
 When Hitsugaya discovers Hinamori injured, Hitsugaya tries to kill Aizen but is defeated.

 In a later arc, Hitsugaya leads a group of Soul Reapers assigned to defend Karakura Town against the Arrancar that Aizen has enlisted to his cause.
 He defeats Shawlong Qufang, and Luppi Antenor, and upon learning that Orihime Inoue has followed the Arrancars back to their home world, Hitsugaya returns to Soul Society to help in the preparation for the war against Aizen.
 At Karakura Town, he engages the Espada Tier Halibel before she is mortally wounded by Aizen.
 From there, Hitsugaya engages Aizen, and is tricked into stabs Momo in the chest with Aizen taking advantage of the youth's rage of being tricked to cut his left limbs off.
 After Aizen's defeat and healed, Hitsugaya resolves to train so that he can more freely use his strongest move as a Soul Reaper, bankai, to protect Hinamori.